macder/medusa-fulfillment-shippo/README.md

 Endpoints to retrieve Shippo orders and packing slips using a Medusa fulfillment ID

-> Notice: v0.6.0 changes API URI paths.
+> Notice: v0.6.0 - New API URI paths.
 See [#50](https://github.com/macder/medusa-fulfillment-shippo/issues/50)

 ## Table of Contents